EpistasisLab/regens/README.md

 1	0	0
 ```
 For each SNP ID, `input_files/SNP_phenotype_map.txt` specifies whether the SNP's effect is regular, recessive, dominant, heterozygous_only, or homozygous_only.
-In context to an epistatic interaction, first the map functions are applied to their respective SNPs, and then the resulting mapped SNP values are multiplied together as specified by `input_files/causal_SNP_IDs.txt`.

 ```
 regular
 dominant	regular
 homozygous_only	regular	regular
 ```

+In context to an epistatic interaction, first the _Swap_ function is applied to SNPs specified by `input_files/major_minor_assignments.txt`, then map functions specified by `input_files/SNP_phenotype_map.txt` are applied to their respective SNPs.
+The transformed genotypes of SNPs in the same row of `input_files/causal_SNP_IDs.txt` are multiplied together and by the corresponding beta coefficient in `input_files/betas.txt`.
+Each individual's phenotype is then the sum of row products, the bias, and the random noise term.

 ## Repository structure